MesserLab/SLiM/treerec/tests/README.md

       add individuals to the saved list by calling `addIndividuals(individuals)` at any point in the simulation.

+    * Ensure that tree sequences are written to subdirectories!
+If there are no subdirectories then nothing will happen.

 To temporarily turn off a test just comment out the appropriate line in `recipe_specs.py`